 Thank you to volunteer organizers, Bertrand Uberall and John Cook.

-On the first Thursday of each month, the DC Public Library, in partnership with the Goethe-Institut of Washington, presents a lunchtime chamber music series open to the public.
-Performers include internationally-known, local musicians Ralitza Patcheva, Vasily Popov and special guests.
+On the first Thursday of each month, the DC Public Library in partnership with the Goethe-Institut of Washington, presents a chamber music series (formerly titled the Brown Bag Chamber Recital), free and open to the public.
+Performers include internationally-known, local musicians Ralitza Patcheva, Vasily Popov, and special guest performers.

 Join us there on first Wednesdays beginning in May